mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

     The {file path of dump} can be path to a single `.bin` file, or the folder that include the `.bin` files.

-    Or you can use `msaccucmp.py` to convert the format of dump file.
-Please see <https://support.huawei.com/enterprise/en/doc/EDOC1100206689/130949fb/how-do-i-convert-the-format-of-a-dump-file>.
+    If you need to convert the data format, please refer to the user instructions link <https://support.huawei.com/enterprise/en/doc/EDOC1100206689/130949fb/how-do-i-convert-the-format-of-a-dump-file>.

     For example, the data file generated by Dump is: